electromaggot/VulkanAddOns/ViewerProject/Xcode/iOSFrameworksMaker/README.md

-On iOS, this project uses [XCFrameworks](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle) for both the [SDL](https://github.com/libsdl-org/SDL/releases) and [SDL_image](https://github.com/libsdl-org/SDL_image/releases) libraries, which serve as an "abstraction layer" to the OS and help this project to be multiplatform.
+On iOS, this project uses **XCFramework**s for both the [SDL](https://github.com/libsdl-org/SDL/releases) and [SDL_image](https://github.com/libsdl-org/SDL_image/releases) libraries, which serve as an "abstraction layer" to the OS and help this project to be multiplatform.

+An [XCFramework](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle) is Apple's modern equivalent to what used to be called a "fat framework."
+It conveniently wraps various configurations (debug, release) and platforms (iphoneos, iphonesimulator, ipados, etc.) into a single Framework.
+While separate libraries for debug/release are a hassle-but-manageable, throw in platforms like simulator (x86 code vs. arm) and it becomes unmanageable.
+Unfortunately SDL doesn't distribute binaries for or build its libraries into the XCFramework format, so we have to.
+But once you do, it's really nice!

 **Building `SDL-iOS.xcframework` and `SDL_image-iOS.xcframework`**

 First, follow the instructions in `setupOrUpdateSDLsrc.sh` to grab SDL's source code and build it.
-As it says, those builds may produce a strange ("i/O") error, but they will still build binaries.
-You can execute that file as a script to produce the links it contains commands for.
+You can execute that file as a script to produce the links it contains commands for.\
+Each project has two targets/schemes: `SDL`[`_image`]`-iOS_singleFramework` and `Build_universal_XCFramework`.
+Both should build -- the first without error, but note that the XCFramework scheme does show an issue (*error: accessing build database ".../XCBuildData/build.db": disk I/O error*) BUT despite the "Build failed" ending, they still successfully build binaries.

 Second and last, run `thenMakeTheFrameworks.sh`...
-It may also produce what look like errors on the command line, but should succeed in building the `.XCFramework` files.
+It may also produce what look like errors on the command line, but should succeed in finalizing the `.XCFramework` files.
 Finally and for convenience, this script creates symbolic links to those frameworks in this same directory.

 Note: the `.xcodeproj` project files here reflect source code current as of:
  - SDL version 2.28.5